 *This is just an estimate based on our expertise.
 You must check with your vet to get an exact figure for your dog.

 German Shepherds needs at least 5% fat (8% for growing puppies), which is just the minimum.
 Many dog foods contain up to 12% fat, which is a better choice if your dog is very active (since fat provides twice the energy of proteins and carbohydrates).

-German Shepherds also need the right amount of fat to keep her long coat shiny and her skin well-moisturized.
+German Shepherds also need the right amount of fat to keep its long coat shiny and skin well-moisturized.
 Not only this, but such an intelligent dog will benefit greatly from those omega fatty acids, which aid her cognitive function.